This article was last updated by on

 Persian Shield Seeds Overview

-Persian Shield (Strobilanthes dyerianus) is famous for its dark green iridescent leaves with metallic purple stripes.
+Persian Shield (Strobilanthes dyerianus) is a perennial plant famous for its dark green iridescent leaves with metallic purple stripes.

 Beautiful Persian Shield Plant